bestestimate/api/README.md

 Works are ongoing to expand the amount of features.
 Please [check out this page](https://bestestimate.nl/ex_to_be_developed.html) for more information.

 #### CONTACT & LICENSE
 Created by [@joostremmers](https://bestestimate.nl/index_myself.html).
-For more information reference is made to [this page](https://bestestimate.nl/index_disclaimer.html).
+For more information as well as license agreements reference is made to [this page](https://bestestimate.nl/index_disclaimer.html).
 Reach out in case of questions.